ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

     echo -e "AIRFLOW_UID=$(id -u)" > .env
     ```

-1. Initialise the airflow database.
+1. Making sure you are still in the airflow directory, initialise the airflow database.
 This will take a few minutes.
 Make sure the Docker daemon (background process) is running before doing this.

     ```bash
     docker-compose up airflow-init